tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Edge between Place and Option (EdgePlaceOption):**
 **Edge between Text and Option (EdgeTextOption):**

 These Edges function similar to the Edges between this Object records and the Iconographies.
 The exception is the attribute 'copy_variants'.
-If it is set on True, the screen for connect an Image to an Iconography will not only be shown the variants offered by this Iconography, but also the variants offered by this linked Object record (e.g., if the Person record for St Peter has the attribute 'with keys', one could decide whether this should be shown for any Iconographies connected with St Peter - it would probably make sense for 'No narrative context', but not for 'Crucifixion of St Peter').
+If it is set on True, the screen for connect an Imagne to an Iconography will not only be shown the variants offered by this Iconography, but also the variants offered by this linked Object record (e.g., if the Person record for St Peter has the attribute 'with keys', one could decide whether this should be shown for any Iconographies connected with St Peter - it would probably make sense for 'No narrative context', but not for 'Crucifixion of St Peter').

 I have not made an Edge between Artwork and Option records since I can hardly envisage when an Artwork appear in a variant of an Iconography (this would be like 'Death of Caesar with or without the Laoocoon Group behind').